International Internship Programs

 Choose an Olin International Internship program to participate in several weeks of coursework plus a professional internship, where you gain valuable global experience that differentiates you from other candidates with prospective employers.
 Program components include:

-- 15 total credit hours in required courses that vary by program
+- more than 15 total credit hours in required courses that vary by program

 - Challenging full-time, semester-long internship

 - Completion of three-credit hour, thesis-type research paper, with presentation to faculty, fellow students, and/or representatives from your internship organization

 - Most locations include a group study tour

 - Courses taught in English by Olin-selected faculty from schools such as LSE and Oxford University

 - European Study Tour